Shao Chang Lee papers

 Scope and Contents

 The Shao Chang Lee papers contain primarily materials relating to courses taught by Lee in the field of Asian Studies.
 Titles of courses include: The Development of Chinese Culture; A Short Cultural History of China; History of Modern Japanese Thought; and Religious Trends in the Far East.
+Also included is a manuscript of A Short History of China by Lee.
 The collection also contains information about the development of the International Center at Michigan State University.
 There is also biographical information and correspondence.

 - 1926 - 1970